 Current IRS rules allow many homeowners to deduct up to the first $750,000 of their home mortgage interest costs from their taxes.
 Homeowners who are married but filing separately may be allowed to deduct up to the first $350,000 of their mortgage interest costs.
-There are higher limits for homeowners who got mortgages before December 16, 2017.
+Higher limits exist for homeowners who received mortgages before December 16, 2017.

-At the beginning of tax season, you will receive a Year End Statement (Form 1098) from your mortgage servicing company.
+At the beginning of tax season, you will receive a Year-End Statement (Form 1098) from your mortgage servicing company.
 This form documents the mortgage interest you paid in the previous year.
-You will need to know how much mortgage interest you paid in a year in order to calculate how much you may be able to deduct from your taxes.
-Learn how to get your mortgage interest 1098 form.
+You will need to know how much mortgage interest you paid in a year to calculate how much you may be able to deduct from your taxes.
+Learn how to access your mortgage interest 1098 form.

 Are mortgage points tax deductible?

 Mortgage discount points are sometimes tax deductible.
-The rules governing the tax deductibility of mortgage discount points are complex however.
+The rules governing the tax deductibility of mortgage discount points are complex, however.
 To better understand these rules, consult your tax professional.
-Also see this article on the IRS website.
+For more information, see this article on the IRS website.

 Are mortgage principal payments tax deductible?

 The payments you make toward your mortgage principal—which is the money you borrowed to buy your house—are not tax deductible.
 As result, you cannot claim the part of your monthly mortgage bill that goes toward paying down your principal as a deductible expense on your taxes.
 The cost of your down payment, homeowners insurance, title insurance, and closing costs other than discount points are typically not tax deductible either.